mosip/documentation/docs/admin-portal-user-guide.md

 ## Devices

-**Note: Device entity is language agnostic.**

-* Admin Portal allows an administrator to manage the Devices a country will use for registering residents like devices used for bio-metric capture (Fingerprint, Iris, Web camera, etc.), printers, scanners.
+* using this portal, An admin can manage the devices a country will use for registering residents like devices used for bio-metric capture (Fingerprint, Iris, Web camera, etc.), printers, scanners.
-* Device management includes Viewing, Creating, Editing, Activating, Deactivating and Decommissioning of Devices.
+* This portal allows an Admin to view, create, edit, activate, deactivate and decommission registration centers.
-* The Admin portal allows an administrator to view the list of all Devices available in the jurisdiction of their administrative zone.
+* The admin portal allows an admin to view the list of all the devices available in the jurisdiction of his/her administrative zone.
 * The system does not fetch the details of Decommissioned Devices but only Active and Inactive Devices.

+*Note*: Device entity is language agnostic.

 ![](_images/admin-view-device.png)